ClavelLab/genome-assembly/README.md

 ## Changelog

+* v4.0: Fix bugs such as issue with Recycler failing with unconnected plasmid assembly graph or missing gene names in annotations.
+Add assembly date and workflow version to the summary table.
+Better documentation regarding the rerun behavior of Snakemake
 * v3.2: Make sure to use at least the version `v1.5` of bakta
 * v3.1: Reduce disk space used by flagging fast-to-generate output files as temporary (e.g., trimmed sequences, BAM file)
 * v3.0: Improved README (especially for the configuration in `config`) and fixed bugs.
 Failed quality criteria are correctly displayed along the aggregated table, plasmids are produced only when detected and a length of 0 bp is outputted when LSU/SSU are not detected.